blockmatic/dmeetup/README.md

 	<img src="brand/logo/logo.svg" width="300px">
 </p>

-A decentralized platform and economic system that rewards the community members for organizing meetup events and workshops, both onsite and online.
-You will be able to build a reputation and get rewarded in crypto.
-There are also incentives for active members in a community group, not only for the organizers.
-The platform will allow to charge in crypto for your meetup events and workshops.
+A decentralized platform and economic system that rewards community members for organizing and attending meetups and workshops.
+You will be able to build a reputation, get rewarded and charge a fee in crypto.

-It's a decentralized version of [Meetup](https://meetup.com) with token incentives for the community members.
+It's a decentralized version of [Meetup](https://meetup.com) with token incentives for the members.
-A version of [Steemit](https://steemit.com) for on-site and online events and workshops.
+A version of [Steemit](https://steemit.com) for events and workshops.

 ## Contents